Othniel

-Othniel (/ˈɒθniəl/; עָתְנִיאֵל בֶּן־קְנַז, ʿOṯnīʾēl ben Qenaz) was the first of the biblical judges.
+Othniel (/ˈɒθniəl/; עָתְנִיאֵל בֶּן־קְנַז, ʿOṯnīʾēl ben Qǝnaz) was the first of the biblical judges.
 The etymology of his name is uncertain, but may mean "God/He is my strength" or "God has helped me".

 Family

 The Hebrew Bible refers to Othniel as "Othniel the son of Kenaz, the brother of Caleb".
 The expression is inconclusive in Hebrew, and has been taken to mean either that Othniel himself was the brother of Caleb, or that Othniel's father Kenaz was the brother of Caleb.

 The Talmud argues that Othniel was Caleb's brother.

 When Caleb promises the hand of his daughter Achsah to whoever conquers the land of Debir, it is Othniel who rises to the challenge, thus becoming Caleb's son-in-law.

+In the first Book of Chronicles, Othniel is said to have a brother named Seraiah and two sons, Hathath and Meonothai.

 Campaign as a Judge

 The historical reality of events described in the Book of Judges is the subject of ongoing dispute among scholars, who vary in their opinions about how much of the book is historical.
 As to the story of Othniel in particular, biblical scholar Marc Zvi Brettler states, "The Ehud and Othniel stories contain clues that they are not meant to be read as depictions of the real past."

 According to the biblical account, some time after the death of Joshua, the Israelites once again turned to sin and fell under the subjection of Chushan-rishathaim, the king of Aram-Naharaim in Mesopotamia, because of the transgressions against God.
 Chushan-rishathaim oppressed them for eight years; when they "cried" unto God, Othniel was raised up to be their deliverer.
 He is the only Judge mentioned connected with the Tribe of Judah.
 Under Othniel, peace lasted for forty years.